-Pupils are not permitted to bring mobile devices into school.
-Mobile phones will only be permitted on exceptional grounds, for example the use of a mobile phone to support diabetes tracking.
-They will be stored in the school office.
+Pupils who walk home alone in Years 5 and 6 may bring mobile devices into school but are expected to switch them off and hand them in to their class teacher on arrival.
+Mobile phones will only be permitted elsewhere in school on exceptional grounds, for example the use of a mobile phone to support diabetes tracking.